 Also, consider that medicinal mushrooms have been used for thousands of years in Traditional Chinese Medicine (TCM), with varieties like reishi, shiitake, maitake, lion’s mane, turkey tail, and cordyceps being the most revered for their powerful health benefits.
 TCM practitioners still use medicinal mushrooms to treat a host of different ailments and health conditions.

-The Percentage of Beta-glucans and Alpha-glucans in Cordyceps Mushroom and Cordyceps Mycelium
+The Percentage of Beta-glucans and Alpha-glucans in Cordyceps Fruiting Body and Cordyceps Mycelium

 Analytical data courtesy of Nammex™

 The consistency of Alpha-glucans content between mushrooms and pure mycelium confirms that the extremely high alpha-glucans in myceliated grain are from the undigested grain in the final product.

 A helpful example of visualizing myceliated grain is the food product tempeh.
 Tempeh is a traditional cake-like Indonesian food that is made from cooked soybeans fermented with a fungus.

 The producer packs the tempeh and forms it into patties or logs.
 As the fungus grows on the the soybeans it becomes as inseparable mass, which they sell as a meat replacement food.
 Similarly, with myceliated grain, the resulting finished product retains BOTH the mycelium and the grain substrate it grows on.